lepelog/botw-all-compendium-pictures-routing/route.md

 bomb sand seal, surf right to **Molduga**

-warp to Sho Dantu (Two Bombs), run to the backdoor of the yigas grab ball and run out, stasis and shoot into hole, shrine
+warp to Sho Dantu (Two Bombs), run gale run to the backdoor of the yigas grab ball and run out, stasis and shoot into hole, shrine

+warp to Daqa Koh, run and glide to shrine quest, fly from the place where the shrine spawns down, gale onto metal box, step in lava after cutscene, do shrine

+warp to Rudania, fire potion, fly and 1xgale through rings, gg, do shrine (0 gales left)

 warp to naboris eat attack up, refight

+warp to Vah Ruta, speed up, rock launch to pillars, listen, NE to trees, **Hyrule Herb** and Radish, tree carry NE, when it lands right launch NW to southest Tingle island, **Water Octorok**, make it morning, treelaunch to shrinering, do shrine

+warp to zoras domain (Ne‘ez Yohma), drop down left, up waterfall, follow path follow rings to shrine, grab electric arrows there, do shrine, beat up the lynel on to of the mountain for **Lynel Bow**, **Lynel Sword** and **Lynel Shield**

+tree launch NEE, **Lizalfos** with **Lizal Boomerang** and **Lizal Shield** there, up hill and kill all the guardians here with ancient arrows, grab their stuff, **Blue Moblin** with **Moblin Club** next to shrine, do shrine, make sunny day, drop SW for **Common Sparrow**

-warp to rito (Akh Va‘quot) launch to revali pillars, treelaunch to stable, get horse, ride to canyon, campfire until morning half way, horn from *Dinraal*, do shrine
+warp to rito (Akh Va‘quot) launch to revali pillars, treelaunch to stable, get horse, ride to canyon, campfire until morning half way, horn from **Dinraal**, do shrine

 warp to Sha Warvo, launchchain get **Cold Safflina** on the way, house of
 shields: **Emblazoned Shield**, **Traveler‘s Shield**, **Fisherman‘s Shield**,